 1. Alignment with the 10 Buffer values

 Probably the most important element we look for is alignment with the 1o Buffer values.

 The main way we try to gauge this in practice is by looking at the wording of each email and seeing how well it feels in line with our culture.
 Especially since we’re a remote team, written communication gets a lot of weight, and gauging emotions from it is important for us.

-Secondly, we heavily rely on candidate’s Twitter accounts, how individuals Tweet and whether their postings feel in line with our culture.
+Secondly, we heavily rely on a candidate’s social media postings.
+We’ll check out their accounts, and whether their postings feel in line with our culture.
 Is there a lot of positivity or a lot of complaining?
-Would their posts fit on on our team Twitter list?
+Would their posts feel great to see on on our team Twitter list?

 Then there’s entrepreneurial spirit.
 We’ve always valued doers and makers at Buffer, as well as moving fast, occasionally breaking things and asking for forgiveness instead of permission.

 It all goes back to something our teammate Steven said once that we all really related to:

 “Being a part of a startup is like trying to build a bike while riding it.”

 As a startup, we’re moving at a very fast pace that can be hard to keep up with for some.
 So things like having successful side projects, having worked for another startup before, or being able to show us in another way that you’re comfortable with a fast pace is also a big plus.

 4. Buffer use and understanding of the product